 No matter what marketing benchmark data you look at, “content” always plays a leading part in a successful digital marketing strategy.
-According to the 2016 B2B (Business to Business) Content Marketing report for North America, 88% of B2B marketers use content marketing.
+According to the B2B (Business to Business) Content Marketing report for North America, 88% of B2B marketers use content marketing.
 They allocate an average of 28% of their total marketing budget to content.
 However, the most effective B2B marketers allocate 42% of their marketing budget, and those at the most sophisticated/mature level allocate 46%.
-76% say they’ll produce more content in 2016 than they did in 2015.
+76% say they’ll produce more content this year than they did in last year.
 That is, of course, because it works better than virtually all other inbound marketing methods for website traffic, lead generation, and sales conversion.

 A company blog is often center stage in a content marketing plan, from which the majority of digital communications are launched (such as social media or a newsletter).
 A blog is basically content management software that makes it easy to produce, publish, organize, and share content on your website.
 As the term “blog” has become common, people know to look for it on a website if they want the latest information from a company.
 The above-mentioned Content Marketing Report found that 81% of respondents use blogging as part of their content marketing strategy.
 59% said blogging is their most effective tactic.